shuftipro/RESTful-API-v1.3/README.md

 	Required: **No**
 	Type: **object**

-	In name object used in document service, first_name and last_name is required if you don't want to perform OCR of the name parameter.
+	In name object used in document service, first_name is required if you don't want to perform OCR of the name parameter.
 Other fields are optional.

 	**Example 1**  { "first_name" : "John", "last_name" : "Doe" }
 	**Example 2**  { "first_name" : "John", "last_name" : "Doe", "fuzzy_match" : "1"}